 BA Admissions Information

 The application deadline is February 1.
-Students will be notified about admissions decisions by mid-April.
+Students will be notified about admissions decisions by the end of March.

 Pre-requisites for admissions to the program: